 Why is my RV/Marine lithium battery not charging?

 Lithium batteries are charged through a process called lithium-ion charging.
-When an external power source, such as a charger, is connected to the battery, the current flows in the opposite direction to the discharging process.
+When an external power source, such as a charger, is connected to the battery, current flows in the opposite direction to the discharging process.
 Lithium ions move through an electrolyte solution from the positive electrode (cathode) to the negative electrode (anode).
 This causes the anode to absorb the lithium ions, creating lithium compounds.
-Charging is complete when the anode is completely saturated with lithium ions.
-It is important to note that lithium batteries require specific charging protocols and chargers tailored to the lithium chemistry to ensure safe and efficient charging.
+Charging is complete when the anode is fully saturated with lithium ions.
+It is important to note that lithium batteries require special charging protocols and chargers tailored to the lithium chemistry to ensure safe and efficient charging.

 Why is my RV/Marine lithium battery not charging?